bakermat/TA-strava-for-splunk/README.md

 v2.6.0
 - Added 'strava_athlete' lookup table to store athlete id, firstname, lastname, ftp and weight.
 By default the lookup table will be populated with athlete ID, firstname and lastname.
-To get FTP and weight, you will have to get a new access token as it requires additional Strava's permissions (`profile:read_all`), so please follow step 2 above which has the updated URL that includes that step.
+To get FTP and weight, you will have to get a new access token as it requires additional Strava's permissions (`profile:read_all`).

 v2.5.3
 - Include efforts for hidden segments when downloading detailed activity.